For any enquiries, please email missions@cathedral.org.sg

 Befriending and blessing the migrant workers among us

-God’s heart is that all nations shall be saved.
-Singapore, being an international hub, attracts many people including migrant workers from Myanmar, Bangladesh, India, and the Philippines, who choose to make their living here.
+Singapore, being an international hub, attracts many people including migrant workers from Myanmar, Bangladesh, India, Vietnam and the Philippines, who have chosen to make their living here.
 They come with hopes, dreams, and are often in search of a better life.

 Come and be God’s blessings to the sojourners of our home Singapore.
 Indeed, the harvest is plentiful but the labourers are few.